COLDWATER CLASSIC - DAY 4 HIGHLIGHTS - TITLE GOES TO PIPE

 John John and Mick go out in Round 2!
-Joel and Kelly advance to Round 4!
+Joel and Kelly squeak through to Round 4!
 Gabes Medina clearly wants revenge from Portugal and goes ballistic!
 Watch it all here in the Day 4 highlights of the Coldwater Classic at Steamer Lane.

 SANTA CRUZ, California/USA (Sunday, November 4, 2012) – The O’Neill Coldwater Classic, Stop No. 9 of 10 on the 2012 ASP World Championship Tour (WCT), returned to Steamer Lane in fantastic fashion today, bearing witness to major shakeups in the race for the 2012 ASP World Title.